ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/resource_table.md

 1. Add the tool in the text by mentioning it using following syntax:
     ```
-    {% raw %}
-    {% tool "tool_id" %}
+    {% raw %}{% tool "tool_id" %}{% endraw %}
-    {% endraw %}
     ```

     **Examples:**

     ```
-    {% raw %}
-    {% tool "zenodo" %} is a powerful data publication service, which is supported by the European commission and focused on research data, including supplemental material like software, tables, figures or slides.
+    {% raw %}{% tool "zenodo" %} is a powerful data publication service, which is supported by the European commission and focused on research data, including supplemental material like software, tables, figures or slides.{% endraw %}
-    {% endraw %}
     ```
     Will give:

     {% tool "zenodo" %} is a powerful data publication service, which is supported by the European commission and focused on research data, including supplemental material like software, tables, figures or slides.

     ```
-    {% raw %}
-    {% tool "beacon" %} is a GA4GH standard which enables standardised querying across multiple sources.
+    {% raw %}{% tool "beacon" %} is a GA4GH standard which enables standardised querying across multiple sources.{% endraw %}
-    {% endraw %}
     ```
     Will give: